attsdk/m2x-javascript/README.md

 ## License ##

-This gem is delivered under the MIT license.
+This software is provided under the MIT license.
 See [LICENSE](LICENSE) for the terms.

 ## Acknowledgements ##